SeemaHejazi/TimelogReimagined/README.md

 <strong>*Questions :*</strong>  <br>
 *How did you approach this challenge?*   <br>
 &nbsp;&nbsp;&nbsp;I began by trying to put myself in a real situation where I might be an administrator at HiMama, an administrator at a daycare or a teacher at a daycare.
 Given those roles, I imagined what the day-to-day scenarios might be like.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- As a teacher: I would need a very quick and simple way to clock in and clock out without worrying about too many details, and taking too much time out of my day. <br>
+- As a teacher: I would need a very quick and simple way to clock in and clock out without worrying about too many details, and taking too much time out of my day. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - As a daycare administrator: I would like to see (/create and edit) all the teachers at my daycare, as well as see all of their timelogs.  <br>
+- As a daycare administrator: I would like to see (/create and edit) all the teachers at my daycare, as well as see all of their timelogs.  <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- As a HiMama administrator: I would like to see all the timelogs, by all the teachers, at all of the daycares.  <br>
+- As a HiMama administrator: I would like to see all the timelogs, by all the teachers, at all of the daycares.  <br>
 <br>

 I then started thinking about the CRUD functionality for each user, centre and timelog entry, answering questions such as:

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 - How are users created: anyone can create their own accounts, or admin can create accounts for them.  <br>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 - How are teachers assigned to centres: at registration, they can select their daycare, or an admin can assign them. <br>